sixman9/vcproj2cmake/README.txt

 towards CMake (and thus to a whole universe of supported build environments /IDEs via CMake's generators) probably renders any shortcomings that we might have rather very moot.
+Plus, sln2mak is C#-based (requiring an awkwardly _disconnected_ conversion
+of Non-Windows-targeted build settings on a Windows box), whereas vcproj2cmake is a fully cross-platform-deployable (Ruby) converter.

 A completely alternative way of gaining cross-platform builds